-SACRAMENTO, Calif. — The city of Sacramento is inching closer to implementing its Homeless Master Plan.
+SACRAMENTO, Calif. — The city of Sacramento is inching closer to implementing its Comprehensive Siting Plan.

 On Wednesday, the city released its draft in hopes to help people "begin their way out of homelessness."